Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 | Enterprise | Custom pricing | Custom | Advanced security, SLAs, custom onboarding |

 - You're billed in seat minimums — 3 seats minimum on paid plans.
-So if you're a team of two, you're paying for three.
-This quietly annoys a lot of small teams.
+So even if you're a team of two, you're paying for three.
+This is the part that quietly annoys a lot of small teams.

-- Monthly billing costs roughly 18–20% more than annual, so lock in annual if you're confident about the platform.
+- Monthly billing runs roughly 18–20% more expensive than annual, so commit to annual if you're sure about the platform.

 - Monday CRM and Monday Dev are separate products with their own pricing, though they share the same interface.

 For a team of 5 on the Standard plan billed annually, you're looking at around $60/month.
 Jump to Pro and that's closer to $95/month.
-Not crazy expensive, but it adds up — especially if you're bootstrapped or running lean.
+Not outrageous, but it adds up — especially if you're bootstrapped or running lean.

 👉 Check the latest pricing and grab a free trial here: Mondaycom